-You child is being asked to participate in research conducted by Dr. Ruth Kermish-Allen regarding the WeatherBlur program.
-The WeatherBlur citizen science program which is administered by the Maine Mathematics and Science Alliance (MMSA).
-This educational research program is funded by the National Science Foundation.
+Your child is being asked to participate in research conducted by Dr. Ruth Kermish-Allen about the WeatherBlur program.
+WeatherBlur is an online community of citizen scientists that develop their own investigations to help solve a local problem.
+The purpose of the project is to design methods and supports for teachers to use when teaching computational thinking and data analysis.
+The program is administered by the Maine Mathematics and Science Alliance (MMSA).
+The purpose of the research is to evaluate the program.
+This research program is funded by the National Science Foundation.

-The purpose of this study is to explore the potential of linking relevant and empowering learning experiences in citizen science with rigorous math learning and computational thinking skills, by studying key design elements and supports for rural educators and youth.
+The purpose of this study is to explore if there is an improvement in math learning and computational thinking skills, by studying design elements and teacher supports used by rural educators and youth.
 Your child’s classroom is participating in the WeatherBlur program this year and we would like to get your permission for your child to participate in research activities about the program’s impacts.

 This is what we are asking them to do: This study will include approximately 1500 student participants across Maine, Mississippi, and Alabama.
-As a participant of the WeatherBlur project, your child will be asked to participate in a short (approximately 10-15 minute survey) during the class at the beginning of the year and the end of the year regarding their knowledge of computational thinking and graphing.
+As a participant in the research study, your child will participate in a short survey (approximately 10 minutes) during class at the beginning of the year and again at the end of the year regarding their knowledge of computational thinking and graphing and their experience in the program over the course of the year.
 We will also be conducting an observation of your child’s classroom and monitoring their activity on the WeatherBlur website.

 Participation in this study will involve no cost to you or your child.
 Your child will not be paid for participating in this study.